-I was recently in the Exercises for Injuries Secret Group page.
-This is where people who have bought one of my products go in order to ask myself or my friends in the health and fitness world questions that will help them with their fitness, injury or health problems.
+I was recently on the Exercises for Injuries Secret Group page.
+This is where people who have bought one of my products go in order to ask myself or my friends in the health and fitness world questions that will help them with their fitness, injury, or health problems.

-One of the questions that came up in the Secret Group page was about the Golf Ball Stretch.
+One of the questions that came up on the Secret Group page was about the Golf Ball Stretch.
 I wanted to highlight and make sure that you are avoiding these 4 Common Mistakes when performing the Golf Ball Stretch for Plantar Fasciitis or Foot Pain.